Kingriyor/lendsqr/Readme.md

 TODOs
-- names should be diviided into first, middle and Surname
+- Name should be diviided into first, middle and Surname
 - A user with records in the Lendsqr Adjutor Karma blacklist should never be onboarded
 - Debug and complete tests
 - E-R Diagram